goetzrieger/ansible-labs-summit2020/content/ansible-tower-advanced/8-isolated-nodes/_index.md

 The inventory has been adapted for readability by leaving out connection variables.
 {{% /notice %}}

 You can see we have the tower base group and one for the database node.
-For the isolated node we will define a new **isolated_group_** named **dmz** with one entirely new node, called **{{< param "internal_toweriso" >}}** which we’ll use to manage other hosts in the remote location.
+For the isolated node we will define a new **isolated\_group\_** named **dmz** with one entirely new node, called **{{< param "internal_toweriso" >}}** which we’ll use to manage other hosts in the remote location.

 {{% notice warning %}}
-The Ansible installer files in `/tmp/tower_install/` are owned by root, but your code-server/VSCode instance is running as your student\<N> user.
+The Ansible installer files in `/tmp/tower_install/` are owned by root, but your code-server/VSCode instance is running as your student{{< param "student" >}} user.
 To be able to edit the inventory file, you have to change the file permissions.
 {{% /notice %}}

-To edit the inventory file in VSCode editor change the permissions (don't do 777 in real life... ;)):
+To edit the inventory file in VSCode editor change the permissions (don't do 777 in real life... ;-)):

     [student@ansible ~]$ sudo -i
     [root@ansible ~]# chmod 777 /tmp/tower_install/inventory